Demaga/demaga.github.io/_posts/2024-05-29-crusade-against-youtube-shorts.markdown

 }
 ```
 - "filter": object that we'll use to reference response data
 - "filter.ondata": function that will be called when we start receiving response.
 Here it is defined as arrow function.
-Note that we don't get full response^[Now that I've written this I realize that I should have probably used onCompleted event and avoid unnecessary complications] as this API is a little lower level, so we store it in "data" array
+Note that we don't get full response as this API is a little lower level, so we store it in "data" array

 Okay, so now we need to detect when youtube stops sending data and get to "modifying response part".
 ``` js